 - Preheat oven to 350 degrees F.

 - Mix the oil, spices and pumpkin seeds in a bowl.
+No need for additional salt and pepper because the everything spice has plenty of flavor.

 - Roast for 20 minutes or until the seeds are crispy brown.
 Check every so often as different size seeds may brown quicker and you don't want them to burn.